Computational-Mechanics-Materials-Lab/AMPES/README.md

 ### Output Scan Speed

-AMTech provides optional YAML configuration variables for outputting with different scan speeds than what was specified in the creation of the input gcode file.
+AMPES provides optional YAML configuration variables for outputting with different scan speeds than what was specified in the creation of the input gcode file.

 The term is simply `output_speed` and expects a floating point integer value, specifying the desired output speed for the section it is in in mm/s.